 Dr Hannah Little

-Hannah Little is a lecturer in Science Communication at UWE Bristol.
+Hannah Little is a Senior Lecturer in Science Communication at UWE Bristol.
 She teaches at foundation, undergraduate and postgraduate levels, specifically focussing on online engagement and digital projects.
 She teaches lectures on podcasts, online video, citizen science and other online content.
 She also teaches on science and comedy, and sometimes even does some stand-up herself!

 Before going into academia, Hannah worked in Science Communication professionally.
 She worked full time co-ordinating the STEM Ambassador programme and the Nuffield Research Placements in the North East of England.
 Since then, she has taken part in many public engagement events: she has worked in the press office for the British Science Festival, she was a scientist in “I’m a scientist, get me out of here!”, and once appeared on Cbeebies’ “Mr. Bloom’s Nursery Roadshow, Ready, Set, Grow!” running a disco that was powered by bicycles!

 At the level of research, Hannah's main interest is in cultural evolution and science communication.
 During her PhD, she used experimental methods to investigate how cultural transmission affects the emergence of structure in language.
 She plans to use similar methods from the field of cultural evolution to look at how scientific information is transmitted online, in the lab, and in the real world.
 She is interested in what affects the quantity and quality of information transmission, and what information survives and spreads.

 Hannah also has a special interest in the challenges of communicating issues relating to computer science, particularly methods to engage children and other populations in how to code.
 She is interested in addressing questions relating to gender equality in education and communication around computer science.
 Previously, she has done some coding workshops with “Greenlight for Girls” (an organisation in Belgium), and in 2012 participated in the European Gender Summit ran by the European Science Foundation.